 PCR TAT is up to 2 business days.
 Culture TAT is up to 14 days.

 Results are reported to the submitting health unit as indicated on the requisition, when all analyses are completed.

 Environmental samples that show the presence of bacteria capable of causing illness are reported to the Medical Officer of Health as per the Ontario Health Protection and Promotion Act.

-The presence of Legionella spp. in water is determined by the culture method by isolation of the filtrate on selective agar plates, followed by biochemical and serological identification.
+Culture: The presence of Legionella spp. in water is determined by the culture method by isolation of the bacterial filtrate on selective agar plates, followed by biochemical and serological identification.
 Results are reported as Detected with the specific Legionella spp. or Not detected, as appropriate. (modified Centers for Disease Control and Prevention Method)

 Legionella is ubiquitous to the environment – water, soil and sediment; and can grow in a wide range of temperatures.

-If Legionella was isolated from an environmental sampling site in connection to an outbreak investigation and is a match to the clinical case, remediation is required.
+If Legionella is isolated from an environmental sampling site in connection to an outbreak investigation and is a match to the Legionella isolated from the clinical case, remediation is required.
 Please contact the Environmental Microbiology section at PHO should you require additional information.

-If Legionella was isolated and is not a match to the clinical case, remediation may be required.
+If Legionella was isolated and is not a match to the Legionella isolated from the clinical case, remediation may be required.
 Please contact the Environmental Microbiology section at PHO should you require additional information.